openvax/mhcflurry/README.md

 ### Optimizations

 The pan-allele models are somewhat slow.
 You can set the environment variable `MHCFLURRY_OPTIMIZATION_LEVEL=1` to turn on one attempt to optimize these models for faster prediction speed.
-This will "stitch" the pan-allele models in the ensemble (currently 32) into one large tensorflow (or theano) graph.
+This will "stitch" the pan-allele models in the ensemble (currently 32) into one large tensorflow graph.
 In our experiments it gives about a 30% speed improvement.
 It has no effect on allele-specific models.

 For large prediction tasks, it can be helpful to increase the prediction batch size, which is set by the `MHCFLURRY_DEFAULT_PREDICT_BATCH_SIZE` environment variable.
 The default is 4096.
 This affects both allele-specific and pan-allele predictors.
-It can result in large performance increases if you have sufficient memory.
+It can have large effects on performance.
+Alternatively, if you are running out of memory, you can try decreasing the batch size.